-- ◆ DG-2 Magnifier: The DG-2 magnifies the scene displayed in the viewfinder.
+- ♦ DG-2 Magnifier: The DG-2 magnifies the scene displayed in the view-finder.
 Use for close-up photography, copying, telephoto lenses, and other tasks that call for added precision.
-DK-7 eyepiece adapter (available separately) required. - ◆DK-14 and DK-17A Antifog Finder Eyepieces: These viewfinder eyepieces prevent fogging in humid or cold conditions.
-The DK-17A is equipped with a safety lock. - ◆ DK-19 Rubber Eyepiece Cup: The DK-19 makes the image in the viewfinder easier to see, preventing eye fatigue. - ◆ Diopter-Adjustment Viewfinder Lenses: To accommodate individual differences in vision, viewfinder lenses are available with diopters of -3, -2, 0, +1, and +2m-1.
-The DK-17C is equipped with a safety lock. - ◆DR-5 Right-Angle Magnifying Viewing Attachment/DR-4 Right-Angle Viewing Attachment: The DR-4 and DR-5 attach to the viewfinder eyepiece at a right angle, allowing the image in the viewfinder to be viewed from above when the camera is in the horizontal shooting position.
-The DR-5 can also magnify the view through the viewfinder by 2 × for greater precision when framing (note that the edges of the frame will not be visible when the view is magnified). - ◆DK-7 Eyepiece Adapter: The DK-7 is used when attaching the DG-2 Magnifier or DR-3 Right-Angle Viewing Attachment to the D2X.
+DK-18 eyepiece adapter (available separately) required. - ◆ DK-14 and DK-17A Antifog Finder Eyepieces: These viewfinder eyepieces prevent fogging in humid or cold conditions.
+The DK-17A is equipped with a safety lock. - ◆ DK-19 Rubber Eyepiece Cup: The DK-19 makes the image in the view-finder easier to see, preventing eye fatigue. - ◆ Diopter-Adjustment Viewfinder Lenses: To accommodate individual differences in vision, viewfinder lenses are available with diopters of -3, -2, 0, +1, and +2 m-1.
+The DK-17C is equipped with a safety lock. - ◆DK-17M Magnifying Eyepiece: The DK-17M magnifies the view through the viewfinder by 1.2 × for greater precision when framing. - ◆ DR-5 Right-Angle Magnifying Viewing Attachment/DR-4 Right-Angle Viewing Attachment: The DR-4 and DR-5 attach to the viewfinder eyepiece at a right angle, allowing the image in the viewfinder to be viewed from above when the camera is in the horizontal shooting position.
+The DR-5 can also magnify the view through the viewfinder by 2 × for greater precision when framing (note that the edges of the frame will not be visible when the view is magnified). - ◆ DK-18 Eyepiece Adapter: The DK-18 is used when attaching the DG-2 Magnifier or DR-3 Right-Angle Viewing Attachment to the D2Xs.